geektechniquestudios/LibrarianAPI/README.md

 ## You can delete words by index

-This is really nice, because getting the selected index of a list element from a swing or javafx application is really easy.
+This is really nice, because getting the selected index of a list element from a swing or javafx application is easy.
 You can just do

 ```
 .getSelectionModel().getSelectedIndex();